 How to Prepare for Laser Hair Removal

-Unlike plastic surgery, laser hair removal usually doesn’t require an extensive amount of preparation beforehand.
+Unlike plastic surgery, laser hair removal treatment usually doesn’t require an extensive amount of preparation beforehand.
 It’s an easy, non-surgical treatment with no downtime.
 You won’t need to have someone drive you to Dr. Shah’s practice, nor will you need to have someone stay with you overnight after treatment.

 There are a few things you can do before laser treatment to help improve your results.
 Since having tanned skin can reduce the efficiency of the laser, it’s best to avoid sun exposure for up to six weeks before your hair removal treatments.
 Keep the area you want to treat covered to minimize sun exposure and use sunscreen to protect your skin.
 It’s also important to skip using any type of sunless tanner during the six weeks before treatment.

-You should also avoid doing any type of hair removal that disturbs the hair follicle in the weeks before you start treatment.
+You should also avoid doing any type of hair removal treatment that disturbs the hair follicle in the weeks before you start treatment.
 Plucking, epilating (using hair removal creams), and waxing all remove the hair by the root and should be avoided.
-Laser hair removal needs the follicle and root to be intact to work.
+Laser hair removal treatment needs the follicle and root to be intact to work.

 It’s important to note that you can continue to shave since it doesn’t disturb the root.
 In fact, you will need to shave your hair the night before your treatment to ensure that the laser can work properly.

 What to Expect During Laser Hair Removal in Chicago

 On the day of your laser hair treatment, you’ll be given a pair of protective goggles to wear, to shield your eyes from the laser.
 If the treatment area hasn’t been shaved within the past 24 hours, it will be shaved at the office (for a fee) to remove any hair and to help the laser target the follicle more effectively.